 Mega Millions Scams

 On this page, you will find the various types of scams that lottery players should be aware of and tips on how to avoid them.
-It is important to note that it is not possible to win a prize for a lottery that you have not entered and Mega Millions representatives will never contact you regarding a win or fees before you receive your winnings.
+Before you fall for a scam, run through the below points:

 How to Identify a Mega Millions Scam